ggombee/react_MintCamp-Community/README.md

 > > > <br>
 > > > ui

-1. components (presentation components)
+1. Components (presentation components)

 - Smallest unit of functional groups such as multiple combinations of ui and charts below the list.

-2. containers (container components)
+2. Containers (container components)

 - Collections of components (1:N) transfers data to the components and performs actions accoring to user actions.

-3. pages
+3. Pages

 - Responsible for one page.
 - Basically responds 1:1 with Helmet information, server data initially requested from the server, and container.

-4. routers
+4. Routers

 - Page to route SPA, Using 'react-router-dom'.
 - Base : RootRouter

-5. utils (common utility)
+5. Utils (common utility)

 - A file of functions that are commonly used including custom hooks.
 - Include axios module setting file, that makes a request ro the server. (ex)api.ts or setupAxios.js)